guaix-ucm/pyemir/doc/tutorial_imaging/refined_combination.rst

 We can activate the use of 2D cross-correlation of subimages around bright targets to obtain refined offsets.
-This method works only if the initial offsets (either derived from the WCS information in the image headers or from an external file provided by the user) are a reasonable approximation of the refined values.
-To set this option it it necessary to set the requirement ``refine_offsets: True`` in the observation file.
+This method works only if the initial offsets (either derived from the WCS information in the image headers or from an external file provided by the user) are a reasonable approximation to the refined values.
+To activate this option it it necessary to set the requirement ``refine_offsets: True`` in the observation result file.

 This option is already set in line number 120 of the file ``dithered_v1.yaml``, available in the downloaded package for this tutorial.